1972 through 1973

 5-31-73 soundboard/audience mix

-Best Vibes In Frisco (Jelly Roll), The Grateful Lead (Tarantura2000), Mary Kezar (Wendy Records, 3cd, original and reissue), Persistence Kezar (Holy, 3cd), Takka Takka (Tarantura), Vibes Are Real (Continental Sounds), & Who's Next?
+Acid and Sunshine (Tarantura2000), Best Vibes In Frisco (Jelly Roll), The Grateful Lead (Tarantura2000), Mary Kezar (Wendy, 3cd, original and both reissues), Persistence Kezar (Holy, 3cd), Takka Takka (Tarantura), Vibes Are Real (Continental Sounds), & Who's Next?
 (TDOLZ)

 Holy's title is by far the worst sounding.
 It is a high generation, copied onto a used tape.
 A different recording lies underneath.
 About 2 minutes of tape are missing from between songs.
 The title was placed onto 3cds to include Heartbreaker and Whole Lotta Love - from a vinyl source of the same show.